deroude/print-shop-architecture/README.md

 #### Order management

+An Admin user is able to add, edit, delete templates.

 An Admin user is able to view, edit, change status of orders in any intermediate state.

 An Admin user is able to export an order in a format suitable for processing.